gabiarmada/Roadiness/README.md

 Refer to [roadiness_dataset.R](https://github.com/gabiarmada/Roadiness/blob/main/roadiness_dataset.R).
 Let's step through this R code. <br />

 <br />
 After loading the required packages and `GMU_commute()` function, we must first create a commutes dataframe.
 Similar to the Summary Commutes Procedure, we create a list of GPS data file paths using the function `fs::dir_ls()`, and assign the output to the variable `file_paths`.
-We initialize the commutes dataframe and set the respective column names. <br />
+We initialize the commutes dataframe and set the respective column names.

+<br /> <br />
 Then, we loop our GPS data files into the `GMU_commute()` file parameter, with the output parameter set to "df".
 Within the loop, we mutate a column `participant` using the function `substr()` to extract participant IDs.
 The function `rbind()` is used to create a commutes dataframe containing all participant GPS data:

 > Note: change the start and stop parameters of `substr()` in order to reproduce this R code.